 Just because you think you may be experiencing some of the signs, does not necessarily mean that you have dementia.

-If you have any cause for concern, it is a good idea to make an appointment to see your doctor and discuss it with them as soon as possible.
+If you have any cause for concern, it is a good idea to make an appointment to see your doctor and discuss it with them.
 Seeing a doctor early on can reduce the anxiety and worry you may be feeling and provide you with answers.

 The Young Dementia Network has created a guide, endorsed by the Royal College of GPs to help GPs recognise the signs and symptoms of young onset dementia.
 You may also find it informative.
 Click here.